JordanNanos/jordannanos.github.io/_posts/2024-11-15-why-private.md

 - - -

-Hunter an I discussed this in Episode 3 of *Things We Read This Week*.
+Hunter and I discussed this in Episode 3 of *Things We Read This Week*.
 You can watch it [here on YouTube](https://www.youtube.com/watch?v=Byjlr0xplNI).